camunda/camunda-docs-static/enterprise/content/support.md

 * UI(User Interface) looks different
 * For traceability reasons, comments will not be editable and uploaded attachments can not be deleted.
 You can request an assigned support agent to update/delete if needed.
 * Comments will appear in reverse chronological order (newest on top)
-* Priority, Description and Environment will be editable via “Edit” link on the right side of the page
+* Priority, Description and Environment will be editable via the **Edit** link on the right side of the page
 * You might need to refresh the page if any standard fields (Assignee, Priority, etc.) are not displayed immediately after creating the ticket.